![]() |

 Optionally, you may use a separate ephemeris dataset for major planets (or if planet ephemeris was included in 'eph' above, you don't have to):

 By default the CALCEPH plugin will use NAIF ID numbers for the lookup (for planets the NOVAS IDs will be mapped to NAIF IDs automatically).
-You can enable name-based lookup by setting the object number to -1 (e.g. in make_ephem_object()
+You can enable name-based lookup by setting the object number to -1 (e.g. in make_ephem_object()), or else switch to using CALCEPH IDs by calling novas_calceph_use_ids(NOVAS_ID_CALCEPH).

 REFERENCES: